Pench Tiger Reserve — location and key facts

 Pench Tiger Reserve is the real setting of Rudyard Kipling's The Jungle Book — the Wainganga River, the valley where Shere Khan was killed, and the hill ranges of Seoni district are the actual places described in the story.
 The idea for Mowgli originated from an 1831 account of a child raised by wolves near Seoni.
 The landscape combines southern tropical wet deciduous, dry deciduous teak, and dry mixed forests with approximately 82 species of grasses and bamboo.

-• Open Season: October 1 to June 30
+• Open: October 1 to June 30

-• Weekly Closure: Wednesday evening safari closed in core zones.
+• Weekly closure: Wednesday evening safari closed in core zones.
 Morning safari operates normally on Wednesdays.

-Bengal Tiger — Pench has a healthy and growing tiger population.
-The open teak forest and grassland terrain provides good visibility for tiger sightings, particularly around water sources during summer.
 Leopard, Wild Dog (Dhole), Gaur (Indian Bison), Nilgai, Sambar, Chital, Chinkara, Wild Pig, Hyena, Jackal, and Wolf are all present.
 The Totladoh reservoir attracts large numbers of migratory birds in winter — Ruddy Shelduck, Pintail, Whistling Teal, and Garganey among the prominent species.
 Over 325 bird species have been recorded.

 Pench Tiger Reserve has three core zones — Turia, Karmajhiri, and Jamtara — each with a designated entry gate.
 Buffer zones include Khawasa, Khumbhpani, Masurnala, Rukhad, and Telia.
 The zone you book determines your entry gate and access route.